-For current purposes, this second layer of generality is all we need.
-None of the examples to follow in this paper extend beyond it.
+For present purposes, this second layer of generality is all we need and none of the examples to follow in this paper extend beyond it.
 However, for thoroughness, I will also consider the most general case.

 Stage III.
-What if the elements x, y, \dots are not exclusively positive or negative entities or states, but can also be fusions of negative elements, such as \neg Apollo $\sqcup \neg$ Bacchus, or hybrid elements that combine positive and negative parts, such as Bacchus $\sqcup \neg$ Ceres?
+What if the elements x, y, \dots are not exclusively positive or negative entities or states, but can also be fusions of negative elements, such as $\neg Apollo \sqcup \neg Bacchus$, or hybrid elements that combine positive and negative parts, such as Bacchus ⊔ ¬Ceres?
 Interestingly, while individual conjunctions can behave collectively, expressions that I take to denote fusions of negative entities or states, like neither Apollo nor Bacchus, as well as those denoting hybrid entities or states, like Bacchus but not Ceres, are distributive items.
-For these cases, then, I think we can apply the De Morgan principle equating the negation of a conjunction with the disjunction of the negated conjuncts.
-To implement this, I assign each element x, y, ... in α 's denotation an 'orthogonality set' which contains the orthogonal counterpart of each of its non-null maximal positive or negative parts-where a maximal positive or negative part of an entity or state is one that does not contain another positive or negative element as a proper part.
+For these cases, then, I think we can apply the De Morgan principle equating the negation of a conjunction with the disjunction of the negated conjuncts. implement this, I assign each element x, y, \dots in α 's denotation an 'orthogonality set' which contains the orthogonal counterpart of each of its non-null maximal positive or negative parts-where a maximal positive or negative part of an entity or state is one that does not contain another positive or negative element as a proper part.
 For a non-null positive or negative element x, the orthogonality set is simply $\{\neg x\}$.
 However, a fusion of negative elements or a mixed polarity element may have more than one member in its orthogonality set.
-For instance, the orthogonality set for \neg Apollo $\sqcup \neg$ Bacchus is {Apollo, Bacchus}, while that for Bacchus $\sqcup \neg$ Ceres is { \neg Bacchus, Ceres}.
+For instance, the orthogonality set for \neg Apollo $\sqcup \neg$ Bacchus is {Apollo, Bacchus}, while that for Bacchus $\sqcup \neg$ Ceres is $\{\neg$ Bacchus, Ceres $\}$.
 Then, reapplying the uncontroversial De Morgan reasoning from Stage II, I take not α to signify the menu consisting of all ways of choosing an item from each of the orthogonality sets for x, y, \dots and fusing these selections together.

 In formal terms, I understand the use of not in English as a function that maps a set of entities or states to another set of entities or states, where each element in the output set is a sum of elements selected from each of the orthogonality sets for members of the function's argument.
-To implement this proposal, we need to establish some terminology.
+To implement this proposal, I first make the notion of an orthogonality set formally precise.
 Let $PART^+(x)$ denote the set of non-null maximal positive parts of an entity or state x.
-This set includes y when $y \leq x, y$ is a non-null positive element, and there is no z such that $z \leq x, z$ is a positive element, and y < z.
+This set includes y when $y \leq x$, y is a non-null positive element, and there is no z such that $z \leq x$, z is a positive element, and y < z.
 Since the set of positive entities or states forms a complete join semilattice, $PART^+(x)$ is either a singleton or empty.
-Similarly, let PART-(x) denote the set of non-null maximal negative parts of x, which may have more than one member.
-Finally, let PART(x) be the union PART+(x) \cup PART-(x).

-We can formally define the auxiliary notion of an orthogonality set as follows:
+Similarly, let $PART^-(x)$ denote the set of non-null maximal negative parts of x, which may have more than one member.
+Finally, let PART(x) be the union $PART^+(x) \cup PART^-(x)$.
+We can then define the auxiliary notion of an orthogonality set as follows:

-(55) The orthogonality set for an entity or state x is $\mathcal{O}(x) := \{\neg y : y \in \text{PART}(x)\}$
+(57) The orthogonality set for an entity or state x is $\mathcal{O}(x) := \{ \neg y : y \in PART(x) \}$